trace4cats/trace4cats/docs/sampling.md

 ### Sample Decision Store

-Your internal [topology](topologies.md) should influence the kind of decision store you use and whether it can be internal to the Collector, or external.
+Your internal [topology](topologies.md) and configuration will influence the kind of decision store you use and whether it can be internal to the Collector, or external.

+If you just use a probability based sampler, decisions are based on the trace ID and will always result in the same decision for the same trace ID.
+So if you are just using the probability sampler you will not need a sample decision store.

-If you use [Kafka](topologies.md#kafka), you can guarantee all spans for a trace will end up at the same collector and use the default cache based decision store.
+If you use [Kafka](topologies.md#kafka), you can guarantee all spans for a trace will end up at the same [collector] and use the default cache based decision store.
 This is because the trace ID is used as the message key and the producer is set up to send all spans for the same trace ID to the same partition.

-If you do not use Kafka, you should use an external sample store so that if you have more than one collector that can receive spans for the same trace, the sample decision may be shared between all instances.
+If you do not use Kafka, you should use an external sample store so that if you have more than one [collector] that can receive spans for the same trace, the sample decision may be shared between all instances.
 If you enable sampling in this kind of [topology](topologies.md), then you could end up with incomplete traces in you tracing system.
 At present the only external sample store implementation available is Redis.